goauthentik/authentik/website/integrations/services/rancher/index.md

 -   `rancher.company` is the FQDN of the Rancher install.
 -   `authentik.company` is the FQDN of the authentik install.

-Under _Property Mappings_, create a _SAML Property Mapping_.
+Under _Customization_ -> _Property Mappings_, create a _SAML Property Mapping_.
 Give it a name like "SAML Rancher User ID".
 Set the SAML name to `rancherUidUsername` and the expression to the following

 ```python
 return f"{user.pk}-{user.username}"